vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/meta/paramparAH.md

 > That rule regarding the 5 gotras belonging to kanva shakha of sukla yajur Veda is mentioned in jayakhya.
 And it is abt adhikara to touch moola vigraha in temple.
 Ramanuja, tatarya etc don't claim such rights in temples governed by jayakhya (eg. kAnchi varadarAja).
 >
-> There r other samhitas where any brahmana who has underwent pancaratra diksha is allowed certain rights.. and iirc sattvata allows any brahmana with diksha to become acharya.
+> There are other samhitas where any brahmana who has underwent pancaratra diksha is allowed certain rights.. and iirc sattvata allows any brahmana with diksha to become acharya.
 So madhva and Sri vaishnava acharyas use this rule.
 >
 > -ravilochanaH
 </details>